kubermatic/docs/content/kubermatic/v2.14/advanced/service_account/_index.en.md

 There is no need to create a new groups for SA, we want to assign a service account to one of the already defined groups:
 `editors` or `viewers`.

-The Kubermatic User object is used as a service account.
+The KKP User object is used as a service account.
 To avoid confusion about the purpose of the user the name convention was introduced.
 Service account name starts with prefix `serviceaccount-`.
 The Regular user starts with name: `user-`.
 For example: